 (2) For the purposes of subsection (1) it does not matter if the acquittal occurred before or after the commencement of this Part.

-[Section 46B inserted by No. 9 of 2012 s.
+[Section 46B inserted: No. 9 of 2012 s.
 4.]

 46C.
 Criminal investigations of acquitted accused that need authorised officer’s authority